PopupMaker/BuddyPress-Integration/readme.txt

 This free plugin add some directly integrated functionality between Popup Maker & BuddyPress.

+Popup Maker & BuddyPress are required to activate the following features.

 = BuddyPress Targeting Conditions

 * Is a BuddyPress Page